heuwerk/UpdateProton/README.md

 - GNU coreutils

 ## Planned Features

-### Drop old wget tool and use curl instead
+### Drop old wget tool and use wget2 instead
-The problem with this approach is that curl is not pre-installed on most distros, so I plan to maintain two transitional versions.
-However, only the curl version will get new features.
+The problem with this approach is that wget2 is not preinstalled on most distros, so I plan to maintain two transitional versions.
+However, only the wget2 version will get new features.

 ### Print download size
 Right now, it is required to look at the GitHub Changelog to see the file size, but I want to integrate that into this tool.

-### Remove as many GNU tools, as possible
-I would like to keep this program as universal as possible.
-Therefore, in the long run, as many GNU tools as possible will be removed.

 ## GE-Proton
 GitHub Page: https://github.com/GloriousEggroll/proton-ge-custom